-This assesses logical thinking, language comprehension, and the ability to think quickly.
-In this guide we can explore the many aspects of the communication skills assessment for the PMA Long Course, how to conduct it, what to expect, and advice for those who have passed the exam.
-For the preparation of pma initial test visit pma official website
+The Verbal Intelligence test assesses logical thinking, language comprehension, and the ability to think quickly.
+In this guide, we can explore the many aspects of the communication skills assessment for the PMA Long Course, how to conduct it, what to expect, and advice for those who have passed the exam.
+For the preparation of pma initial test, visit pma official website

 Types of Questions in the Verbal Intelligence IQ Test Online